Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Related Work

 \section{Related Work}

 Several simulation environments have been developed to enable RL research in penetration testing, each with different design choices regarding scope and complexity.
-NASim \cite{schwartz2019nasim} provides configurable penetration testing scenarios through configuration files and supports both full and partial observability modes.
-CybORG \cite{standen_cyborg_2021} was designed as an AI Gym for autonomous cyber operations, supporting both offensive and defensive agents while offering partial observability options.
-CyberBattleSim \cite{msft:cyberbattlesim} focuses specifically on lateral movement and privilege escalation rather than full penetration testing workflows, using a node-based simulation with detailed network configurations.
+NASim \citep{schwartz2019nasim} provides configurable penetration testing scenarios through configuration files and supports both full and partial observability modes.
+CybORG \citep{standen_cyborg_2021} was designed as an AI Gym for autonomous cyber operations, supporting both \textit{offensive agents} (which attack systems) and \textit{defensive agents} (which detect and respond to attacks) while offering partial observability options.
+CyberBattleSim \citep{msft:cyberbattlesim} focuses specifically on \textit{lateral movement} (moving between already-compromised hosts) and \textit{privilege escalation} (elevating access on a single host) rather than the full penetration testing workflow that includes initial reconnaissance and vulnerability discovery, using a node-based simulation with detailed network configurations.
 More recent environments have built upon these foundations.
-NASimEmu \cite{janisch_nasimemu_2023} extends NASim with an emulation component to enable evaluation in more realistic settings, while Cyberwheel \cite{oesch_cyberwheel_2024} supports both red and blue team operations with actions mapped to the MITRE ATT\&CK framework \cite{strom2018mitre}.
+NASimEmu \citep{janisch_nasimemu_2023} extends NASim with an emulation component to enable evaluation in more realistic settings, while Cyberwheel \citep{oesch_cyberwheel_2024} supports both red and blue team operations with actions mapped to the MITRE ATT\&CK framework \citep{strom2018mitre}.

-While these environments provide partial observability capabilities, most subsequent research has opted for the simpler fully observable formulation \cite{zhou_autonomous_2021, li_innes_2023, tran_cascaded_2022, li2024dynpen, yang_behaviour-diverse_2022}.
-This preference for full observability is justifiable, given the additional complexity and difficulty of achieving good performance under partial observability.
-However, this trend has left a significant gap in understanding how different approaches handle the information-gathering challenges inherent in real-world penetration testing.
-Additionally, existing evaluations typically use fixed network topologies, limiting the assessment of policy generalization.
-These factors motivate this study: we systematically compare partial observability methods in StochNASim, our adaptation of NASim that combines partial observability with stochastic network generation to better reflect real-world challenges.